IdiotUser/dnd-digital-garden/src/site/notes/Sunset-Fortune/Compendium/20240821T2326 Valorian revolt.md

 ---
-{"date":"2024-08-21","type":"info","world":"Tor","campaign":"Valor of Rain","description":null,"icon":"FasNoteSticky","tags":["sf","info/world"],"dg-publish":true,"permalink":"/sunset-fortune/compendium/20240821-t2326-valorian-revolt/","dgPassFrontmatter":true,"created":"2024-08-22T15:17:08.505+09:30","updated":"2025-03-07T15:39:29.811+10:30"}
+date: 2024-08-21
+type: info/world
+world: Tor
+campaign: Valor of Rain
+description:
+icon: FasNoteSticky
+tags:
+  - sf
+dg-publish: true
 ---

 > "*Hey let me know what you think of this, I took a bit of creative liberty and I'm not sure if this is the character direction you want to go with Jean Luc, so let me know how you would change it, if at all*"

 Sure.

 ---
->"*18 years ago when [Marcello Cobalt](Marcelo%20de%20Cobalt) died peacefully in his sleep, [Gabriel Cobalt](%20de%20Cobalt) took the crown, and in the same year made a deal with [[Harold Briskwalker\|Harold Briskwalker]] to funnel their trade stocks to Sylvanor for trade. [[Valor-of-Rain/Valonier\|Valonier]] was the last to join the alliance.
+>"*18 years ago when [Marcello Cobalt](Marcelo%20de%20Cobalt) died peacefully in his sleep, [Gabriel Cobalt](%20de%20Cobalt) took the crown, and in the same year made a deal with [[Harold Briskwalker]] to funnel their trade stocks to Sylvanor for trade. [[Valonier]] was the last to join the alliance.
 The people were divided, some waiting their whole lives for the moment, and others taking arms against the crown.* "

 Who are the Cobalts?

 ---
-> "*One man in particular, Jean Luc, watched as the world he knew changed to something alien.
+> "*One man in particular, [[Jean-Luc]], watched as the world he knew changed to something alien.
 The [Solarswords](SolarSwords.md) began to take control, and the pride of being a Valonian turned to ashes*".

  - Jean did not approve of the treaties from a nationalist’s perspective.
-	 - as he saw it, foreign interference in [[Valor-of-Rain/Valonier\|Valonier]]’s internal affairs was an precedented injustice.
+	 - as he saw it, foreign interference in [[Valonier]]’s internal affairs was an \[un]precedented injustice.
 	 - Before which he had held the monarchy in high regard

 ---